 Students will spend the first term learning and refining their skills, then complete three projects which include two units of coursework and one exam unit.
 Each project consists of 12 weeks (approx.) development and experimental work and a final piece.

-Students are provided with starting points for each unit of work and are expected to use a wide range of materials for each final outcome.
+Students are provided with starting points for each unit of work and are expected to use a wide range of materials for each outcome.

 Coursework - Component 1 (60%)

 - Year 10: Term 1 and 2 - Still life and symbolism

 - Year 10 Term 3 / Year 11 Term 1 – Independent project - Four titles to choose from which will culminate in a 10-hour controlled assessment to produce their final piece

 - Externally set project culminating in 10-hour exam to produce their final piece

 All projects are marked on four assessment objectives each are worth 25% of the project mark.

 - Final piece

 Sketchbook and loose portfolio of work will be developed throughout Year 10 and Year 11, both in class and their own time.